Location Icon Dublin, Ireland

 Cookie-less Tracking

 It is possible to track visited pages during a session without cookies.
 This reduces accuracy between sessions but can be a viable option.
-It involves tracking using etags, local storage or a cached image.
+Techniques include ETags, local storage, or cached images.
+However, be aware that the ePrivacy Directive treats ETags and local storage similarly to cookies — using them to persist identifiers on the client may still require consent.
+A safer approach is purely server-side session tracking based on request context alone, without storing any identifier on the client.
 This reminds me years ago we used image tags to track web traffic when not everyone had javascript on their browsers.

 Embedding Web Components the GDPR Way